zapabob/ROCm/README.md

 sudo dnf install rocm
 ```

-As with the debian packages, it is possible to install rocm-dev or rocm-kernel
+As with the debian packages, it is possible to install rocm-dev individually.
-individually.
 To uninstall the packages execute:

 ```shell
 sudo dnf remove rocm